-As I read Hurt By Love’s post, It’s All About You, tears begin filling my eyes blurring the words on the page and an all too familiar tightness clenched at my chest
+As I read Hurt By Love’s post, It’s All About You, tears begin filling my eyes blurring the words on the page and I felt an all too familiar tightness clench at my chest

 At the beginning of our life together, things weren’t so bad.
 Or at least I thought so.
 Maybe I had to start convincing myself early on that it wasn’t so odd or out of the ordinary for him to act out like he did or say those hurtful things with his jaw clenched in obvious unleashed anger.
 He was just stressed from work I’d reason as I tried to brush it off trying not to be too sensitive.
 Maybe it’s just who he is I’d justify as I tried to accept the behavior as normal for him.
 But the more I tried to reason or justify his behaviors, actions and words, the more my shoulders became weighed down with the burden of making things work.

 As the years slipped silently one into the next I became determined to make each new year better.
 Somehow I kept this little glimmer of hope.
 Surely the beginning of a new year with it’s fresh start and hope looming large, would reveal the key to having a happy, loving marriage.
 I prayed diligently that I would say, do and be the right thing because after all, it was all about me changing — or so I thought.